Sosthenes Eze

-Sosthenes Eze is an Anglican bishop in Nigeria: he is the current Bishop of Enugu North.
+Sosthenes Eze is an Anglican bishop in Nigeria: he is the current Bishop of Enugu North. and Archbishop of the Province of Enugu.

 Eze was born on 27 February 1961 in Ovoko, Enugu State.
 He attended Igbo-Eze Secondary School Enugu Ezike and Anglican Grammar School, Nsukka.
 He gained a Diploma in Electrical Engineering from Federal Polytechnic Idah in 1982, followed by a B.Eng. from Anambra State University of Science and Technology Enugu (now Enugu State University of Science and Technology).
 He obtained a Diploma in Theology in 2002 from St. Paul's University College, Awka and a Master's in Divinity from Crowther Graduate Theological Seminary, Abeokuta in 2012.

 He worked as an engineer in several posts, rising to Senior Contract Project Engineer with SPDC, Port Harcourt, a post he left in 2005 to join the ministry.